From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Benchmarks

 \subsubsection{Sustainability challenge}

 \textbf{Not consuming renewable resources too quickly.}

-This represents the challenge of avoiding an agent's negative impact on the environment.
-The environment contains resources that renew, but if these resources are consumed too quickly, they run out and therefore cannot replenish anymore.
+This represents the challenge of avoiding the negative impact of an agent on the environment.
+The environment contains resources that renew, but if these resources are consumed too quickly, they run out and, therefore, cannot replenish anymore.
 The agent depends on these resources for long-term survival.

 \subsubsubsection{\textbf{Environment "Food Sustainability"}}